ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 - **Time Scale**

 #### How to use Load Shot
-- Select products works the same as [generic loader](#how-to-use-generic-loader).
+- Selecting products works the same with [generic loader](#how-to-use-generic-loader).
-- Keep in mind, it adds loaded product as a sublayer.
+- Keep in mind, it adds the loaded product as a sublayer.

 ## Example Usages
 These are examples from various discussions on our community.
 You can find here some inspiration.
-Although They might not fulfill your needs at your studios but they can serve as good starting point.
+Although They might not fulfill your needs at your studios, they can serve as good starting point.

 :::tip
 Feel free to share us your examples on [Ynput Community Forums](https://community.ynput.io/).